gecos-lab/.github/profile/README.md

 gecos-lab is the place where a team of (mainly) structural geologists, (mainly) from the University of Milano - Bicocca, develop coding projects for different applications in the geological sciences.

-If you are interested in a collaboration, please wtire an email to andrea.bistacchi@unimib.it.
+If you are interested in a collaboration, please write an email to andrea.bistacchi@unimib.it.

 <!--
 text under this line does not appear